front-commerce/developers.front-commerce.com/docs/create-a-ui-component.md

 }
 ```

-Please note here, that we are using [Sass](https://sass-lang.com/) (hence the
-`.scss` extension).
-We believe that it is easier for developers new to the React
-Ecosystem to remain with this well-known CSS preprocessor.

-Additionnally, in each Sass files, we will be able to use a list of variables
+Additionally, in each Sass files, we will be able to use a list of variables
-that will allow you to keep our theme consitent accross the whole theme.
+that will allow us to keep our styles consistent across the whole theme.
 These
 are available at `src/web/theme/globals.scss`.

 As a side note, we also use [BEM convention](http://getbem.com/naming/) for our
 CSS code base.
 It makes it easy to avoid naming conflicts by adding a tiny bit
-of code ceremony.
-However, for you custom components, feel free to code however
+of code convention.
+However, for you custom components, feel free to code
-you like.
+however you like.
 There is no obligation here.

 #### Document usage of our component